-Class Title: Librarian II - Teen Services Manager
+Class Title: Library Associate – Youth Services

 Union: Cary Memorial Library Staff Association, Local 4928, MLSA, MFT, AFT, AFL-CIO

-Date: March, 2018
+Date: May 11, 2018

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-- Convenes staff working groups.
+- Convenes staff working groups when appropriate.

 - Attends network, state, and national meetings and conferences.

-Necessary Knowledge, Skills, Abilities:
+Necessary Knowledge, Skills, and Abilities:

 TOOLS AND EQUIPMENT USED